agardnerIT/killercoda_tutorials/tracepusherDT/step2.md

 That's a big command so let's break it down:

-- `docker run`{{}}: Docker, please run a container
-- `--network host`{{}}: The OTEL collector is running on the Ubuntu machine, but tracepusher is running inside a container. tracepusher needs a way to "speak" to the OTEL collector endpoint.
-This flag allows docker to share the host network.
-The collector is available on `0.0.0.0:4318`{{}}.
 - `--service-name`{{}}: The service name of the generated OpenTelemetry trace
 - `--span-name`{{}}: The span name of the generated OpenTelemetry trace
 - `--duration`{{}}: The duration (in seconds) of the trace